The Interpolating Information Criterion for Overparameterized Models: Introduction

 An important secondary contribution of this work, from which the IIC is derived, is the characterization of a strong form of \emph{Bayesian duality}.\footnote{Note that this is not the first investigation of forms of duality arising in the Bayesian setting; for example, \cite{khan2021bayesian,mollenhoff2022sam} explore other notions.
-The formulation herein is distinct in its consideration of a distributional version of augmented Lagrangian duality, the latter having its origins in optimization theory.} More specifically, similar to \cite{de2021quantitative}, we leverage tools from geometric measure theory to show that an overparameterized model possesses an underparameterized dual model over data space with equivalent marginal likelihood.
-This dual model can be shown to be smooth in many cases, whence a Laplace approximation reveals the IIC.
+The formulation herein is distinct in its consideration of a distributional version of augmented Lagrangian duality, the latter having its origins in optimization theory.} More specifically, similar to \cite{de2021quantitative}, we leverage tools from geometric measure theory to show that an overparameterized model possesses an underparameterized dual model over data space with equal marginal likelihood.
+This dual model can be shown to be smooth in many cases, satisfying the conditions for an analogue of the Laplace approximation.
+Applying this approximation to the dual model reveals the IIC.
 Since the IIC is constructed by concentration onto the interpolating submanifold, it is non-asymptotic in both $d$ and $N$.
+Bayesian duality explains the ``surprising'' double descent curve, famously raised in \cite{belkin2019reconciling} (see also \cite{hastie2022surprises,loog2020brief}), which can be pieced together from a combination of the classical BIC and our introduced IIC (Figure \ref{fig:DDRFF}).
+For more details, we refer to the discussion in Section \ref{sec:DD}.